-Terms: More Critical 'Required' factors are seen as mandatory in a vast majority of cases and have become industry standards 1 'Competitive' significantly increases marketability and is highly recommended by Business Oregon.
-May also be linked to financing in order to enhance the potential reuse of the asset in case of default. l Less Critical 'Preferred' increases the feasibility of the subject property and its future reuse.
+Terms: Mackenzie; Business Oregon More Critical More Critical 'Required' factors are seen as mandatory in a vast majority of cases and have become industry standards ↑ 'Competitive' significantly increases marketability and is highly recommended by Business Oregon.
+May also be linked to financing in order to enhance the potential reuse of the asset in case of default.
+Less Critical 'Preferred' increases the feasibility of the subject property and its future reuse.
 Other factors may, however, prove more critical.
 Competitive Acreage: Acreage that would meet the site selection requirements of the majority of industries in this sector.
-Total Site: Building footprint, including buffers, setbacks, parking, mitigation, and expansion space † Data Center Water Requirements: Water requirement is reported as gallons per MWh to more closely align with the Data Center industry standard reporting of Water Usage Effectiveness (WUE). ‡ Data Center Sewer Requirements: Sewer requirement is reported as 200% of the domestic usage at the Data Center facility.
-Water and sewer requirements for Data Centers
+Total Site: Building footprint, including buffers, setbacks, parking, mitigation, and expansion space + Data Center Water Requirements: Water requirement is reported as gallons per MWh to more closely align with the Data Center industry standard reporting of Water Usage Effectiveness (WUE). ‡ Data Center Sewer Requirements: Sewer requirement is reported as 200% of the domestic usage at the Data Center facility.
+Water and sewer requirements for Data Centers are highly variable based on new technologies and should be reviewed on a case-by-case basis for specific development requirements.